Ricky Suhendar: Diplomatic career

 After serving in the foreign ministry, Ricky was installed as consul general in Hong Kong in 2019.
 He arrived in Hong Kong on 18 September 2019.
 During the COVID-19 pandemic in Hong Kong, Ricky maintained active communication with employment agencies and employers to ensure the health and welfare of Indonesian domestic helpers as well as supporting efforst by the manpower ministry to vaccinate Indonesian migrant workers in Hong Kong as well as those who are about to depart.
 He also urged Indonesian migrant workers to adhere to public health guidelines.
 The consulate general under Ricky also fostered Indonesian economic promotions through webinars and agreements, such as on credit lendings and digital services.
 In January 2021 the consulate general launched e-passport service to streamline immigration services.
 The next month, Ricky and his Philippines counterpart Raly L. Tejada submitted a joint demarche to the Hong Kong ombusdman regarding the living conditions of boarding facilities and enforce health and safety standards for domestic helpers.

 In December 2022, Ricky was nominated as ambassador to Peru, with concurrent accreditation to Bolivia, by President Joko Widodo.
 After passing an assessment by the house of representative's first commission the next month, he officially assumed office on 26 June 2023.
 He received his ambassadorial duties from charge d'affaires ad interim Rangga Yudha Nagara on 24 August 2023.
 He presented his credentials to the President of Peru Dina Boluarte on 24 October 2023 and the President of Bolivia Luis Arce on 11 December 2023.
 Following the assassination of Zetro Leonardo Purba, a junior chancery officer at the embassy on 1 September 2025, Ricky was instructed by foreign minister Sugiono to arrange the return of Zetro's remains and supervise the assassination investigation.
+Ricky handed over his ambassadorial duties to Ichsan Firdaus as chargé d'affaires ad interim on 2 June 2026.

+On 9 April 2026, Ricky was installed as director general of international law and treaties.